Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ## Introduction

-The project aims to make stats about the use of Social Media by Politicians.
+The project aims to make stats about Politicians' use of Social Media.<br/>
-It analyzes any social media, politicians of more countries, of any political group.
+It analyses, for each social media, politicians of any country, belonging to any political group.

 ## Structure